e271728182/DRL-Continuous_Control/README.md

 the forward method does not need to be called explicitly

 Continus_Control.ipynb: A jupyter notebook that connects to Unity environment to run the UnityEnvironment(file_name='/data/Reacher_One_Linux_NoVis/Reacher_One_Linux_NoVis.x86_64'). the notebook contains the function ddpg which is used to train a ddpg network architecture using the state,actions,reward as inputs.

-DDGP report: to be completed
+Continus_Control.ipynb Final: Final version of the training model DDGP report: to be completed

 #### How to run the model